5affar/SolanaSLPTokenCheckBuyersSol/README.md

 pip install discord
 pip install selenium

 Change token variable to your discord bot token.
-This can be found in discobot.py
+This can be found in discobot.py.

 How to use:
-Add the bot to a discord server and use the command "!tokeninfo [token address]"
+Add the bot to a discord server, run discobot.py and use the command "!tokeninfo [token address]"

 ![image](https://user-images.githubusercontent.com/105138573/167521801-ffd4c0a9-f158-4cd6-b18a-76af4c49950a.png)